 Or, stroll through an 1860s heritage village decorated with nearly one million twinkling lights!
 Located 45-minutes south of Ottawa in Morrisburg, Ont., Upper Canada Village hosts their annual Alight at Night event from late November to early January.

-DAY 3 – Markets and villages
+DAY 3 – Markets, farms and villages

 Return to the vibrant Glebe neighbourhood to enjoy some daytime festive fun at Lansdowne.

 Get some breakfast, brunch or lunch at the Ottawa Farmers’ Market which takes place inside the historic Aberdeen Pavilion during the colder months.
 Shop for unique and local Christmas gifts offered by the many vendors of local crafts, food and other products.
 This year-round market takes place from 9:00 a.m. to 3:00 p.m. each Sunday throughout the year, with an expanded Christmas edition on both Saturdays and Sundays in December.

 Whether you visited the Ottawa Christmas Market in the evening or not, the free event next to the Aberdeen Pavilion is worth a daytime wander.